BLCM/bl3hotfixes/README.md

 * **2020-03-13**: A couple more hotfix updates throughout the day completed the implementation of the announced hotfix updates from the previous day.
-Also the first release on Steam (version `OAK-PATCHWIN64-49-CL2141850`), and a patch to the EGS version, to finish up cross-play between EGS and Steam, with a few other minor tweaks (reported version `1.0.6 CL 2141850`)
+Also the first release on Steam (version `OAK-PATCHWIN64-49-CL2141850`), and a patch to the EGS version, to finish up cross-play between EGS and Steam, with a few other minor tweaks (build version `OAK-PATCHDIESEL2-32-CL2141850`, reported version `1.0.6 CL 2141850`) ([GBX Post](https://borderlands.com/en-US/news/2020-03-12-borderlands-3-epic-patch-mar-13/), [Local Archive](gbx_info_archive/2020-03-13-patch_xplay.md))
-  ([GBX Post](https://borderlands.com/en-US/news/2020-03-12-borderlands-3-epic-patch-mar-13/),
-  [Local Archive](gbx_info_archive/2020-03-13-patch_xplay.md))
 * **2020-03-19**: 23rd announced hotfixes - just some various tweaks here and there.